Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 <center><p>Figure 7: Revised version of figure 3 in FGAPA</p></center>

-12.I am not an expert in hyperspectral image processing, and it is difficult to understand the task from the text.
+12. I am not an expert in hyperspectral image processing, and it is difficult to understand the task from the text.
 It would be highly beneficial to add a paragraph that clearly presents the task.
 For example, what does Figure 2 represent?
 The bibliography is also somewhat limited.

 **We sincerely thank the reviewer for the valuable suggestions.
 In the revised manuscript, we will provide clearer explanations of the notations and core concepts to improve readability.
 Additionally, we will include relevant references to better reflect the current research landscape.**